Frost Date Chart: First and Last Frost Dates Across North America

 Washington, DC | November 17 | March 28 |

-Soil temperature is a helpful piece of information in gardening, too.
+- Soil temperature is a helpful piece of information in gardening, too.
 Wildflower seeds typically germinate when the soil is above 55°F, and many plants will wait for soil temperatures to rise to wake up from winter dormancy.
 Soil temperature is different than air temperature.
 Look up your soil temperature with GreenCast.

-How to Prepare For Frost
+How To Prepare For Frost

-With a killing frost, tender annuals are killed down, and while perennials do better, their leaves, buds, and blooms are usually damaged.
-Some fall wildflowers are exceptions, with special traits that keep them blooming so they can fulfill their botanical objective of ripening their flowers into seeds.
+- Some fall wildflowers are exceptions, with special traits that keep them blooming so they can fulfill their botanical objective of ripening their flowers into seeds.
 Many sunflowers and asters are in this group, often blooming right through the first frosts.

-Does Frost Make the Leaves Turn?
+Does Frost Make The Leaves Turn?